Laminational models for some spaces of polynomials of any degree: Invariant geodesic laminations

+Observe that since leaves are chords, and chords are closed segments, pairwise disjoint leaves in part (3) of the above definition cannot intersect even on the unit circle (that is, they cannot even have common endpoints).
+Notice also, that Definition~\ref{d:sibli} can be given without condition (2); in that case we will talk about \emph{forward (sibling) invariant geodesic lamination}.
+In particular, forward (sibling) invariant geodesic laminations may well contain finitely many non-degenerate leaves (in that case we will call it \emph{finite}).

-We call the leaf $\ell'$ in (\ref{2}) a \emph{pullback} of $\ell$ and the leaves $\ell_1,\dots,\ell_d$ in (\ref{3}) \emph{siblings} of $\ell$.
-In a broad sense a \emph{sibling (leaf) of $\ell$} is a leaf with the same image but distinct from $\ell$.
-Definition~\ref{d:sibli} is slightly more restrictive then Thurston's definition of an invariant geolamination.
-By \cite{bmov12}, all $\si_d$-invariant geolaminations are invariant in the sense of Thurston \cite{thu85} and are, in particular, gap invariant (see Theorem~\ref{t:siimgap}).
-From now on by ($\si_d$-)invariant geolaminations we mean sibling $\si_d$-invariant geolaminations.
+We call the leaf $\ell^*$ in (\ref{2}) a \emph{pullback} of $\ell$ and the leaves $\ell_2$, $\dots$, $\ell_d$ in (\ref{3}) \emph{sibling leaves} or just \emph{siblings} of $\ell=\ell_1$.
+In a broad sense, a \emph{sibling of $\ell$} is a leaf with the same image but distinct from $\ell$.
+Definition~\ref{d:sibli} is slightly more restrictive than Thurston's definition of an invariant geodesic lamination, which we give below.
+In what follows, given a set $A$, we let $\ch(A)$ denote the convex hull of $A$.

+\begin{dfn}[Invariant geodesic laminations in the sense of Thurston] A geodesic lamination is said to be \emph{invariant $($in the sense of Thurston$)$} if the following holds: